kmhuglen/edgekube/README.md

 # edgekube

-How to setup and prepare a MiniKube on Hyper-V
+How to setup and prepare a Ubuntu VM with MiniKube and Azure Arc on a Hyper-V host.

 ## Prerequsite